earthlab/neon-veg/README.md

 Setup
 ================

-1. Download the Woody Plant Vegetation Structure data.
+1. Navigate to your `neon-veg` project directory.
+Create a folder there for the NEON data.
+Cosider naming it using the site code (such as "NIWO" for the Niwot Ridge Mountain Research Station).
+This will be your `data_dir`.
-2. Place the zipped data into a data directory with the following format:
+2. Inside the `data_dir`, create a folder called "woody-veg" to hold the Woody Plant Vegetation Structure data.

-If you downloaded it as a .zip file, be sure to unzip the contents into the directory for this project before proceeding (e.g., `neon-veg/SJER/`).
+3. Download the Woody Plant Vegetation Structure data. **Make sure the zip file is named "NEON_struct-woody-plant.zip"**

-*For a site with multiple dates of field data collection, there should be a series of folders with the collection date included in their names.
-Inside each folder, there are a series of Excel data tables including **vst_apparentindividual**, **vst_mappingandtagging**, and **vst_plotperyear**, which contain crown structure measurements, stem locations + species, and projection information, respectively.
-For more information, consult the [NEON User Guide to Woody Plant Vegetation Structure](http://data.neonscience.org/api/v0/documents/NEON_vegStructure_userGuide_vA).*
+4. Place this zipped data into the `woody-veg` directory that you created.
+Its path should have the following format: `NIWO/woody-veg/NEON_struct-woody-plant.zip`

 We will assume that the working directory is set to the location of the `neon-veg` project.